Little Harrowden: Landmarks

 St Mary's church dates mainly from the Norman period and is a Grade II* listed stone building in the Transitional style, from Early English to Decorated; and consists of chancel, with south vestry, clerestoried nave of four bays, aisles, south porch and, until 1967, an embattled western tower, containing a clock and four bells.

 The oldest part of the church is the main south doorway which dates from c 1195, and exhibits some good Norman work.
 This was the south doorway of an aisle-less 12th century church.
 There is also a smaller door of the same period, also on the south side.
 To this early building a south aisle was first added.
 Then early in the 14th century the nave was extended eastwards, a new chancel built, a north aisle was remodelled and extended.

 Thus in the early 14th century the church took on substantially its present shape.
 The north aisle was built in 1850, at a cost of £600, this took the place of the one demolished at an earlier date.
 The organ was erected by subscription in 1876 at a cost of £150.

 The tower was originally surmounted by a spire, but this fell in a storm in 1703 and was not rebuilt.
 The impressive Norman tower itself became unsafe and was demolished in September 1967.The tower was replaced by a single storey vestry with a glazed tower arch and bellcote at the apex, housing the smallest of the original four bells.

-The lower part of the gothic tower arch has been filled with a high quality war-memorial oak screen which has the names of the men from the parishes of Great and Little Harrowden that were killed in the Great War.
+The lower part of the gothic tower arch has been filled with a war-memorial oak screen which has the names of the men from the parishes of Great and Little Harrowden that were killed in the Great War.
 Brass plaques added to the screen have the names of those men that perished in World War 2.